dengking/machine-learning/docs/Programming/TensorFlow/Implementation/TensorFlow-white-paper/whitepaper2015.md

 TensorFlow [1] is an interface for expressing machine learning algorithms, and an implementation for executing such algorithms.

-> NOTE: tensorflow即实现了interface（front end）也实现了computation engine（back end），而[Keras](https://en.wikipedia.org/wiki/Keras)则仅仅提供interface，而将tensorflow等作为back end。
+> NOTE: tensorflow既实现了interface（front end）也实现了computation engine（back end），而[Keras](https://en.wikipedia.org/wiki/Keras)则仅仅提供interface，而将tensorflow等作为back end。

 A computation expressed using TensorFlow can be executed with little or no change on a wide variety of heterogeneous（异构的） systems, ranging from mobile devices such as phones and tablets up to large-scale distributed systems of hundreds of machines and thousands of computational devices such as GPU cards.